 To transfer and export iMessages from your iPhone to Mac, just free download Fucosoft iOS Data Backup & Restore program on your computer, then follow the steps listed below:

 Step 1: Launch the program on your Mac and connect your iPhone to the computer using USB cable.
-Then from the main interface, choose “Export Data from Device & Backup” and click on “Export From Device”.
+Then from the main interface, choose “Backup & Restore” to continue.

-Step 3: When the scanning is finished, you are able to preview all the iMessages and other available data in details.
-Then choose the conversations and items you wish to export to Mac and click on “Export”.
+Step 3: When the backup is finished, you are able to preview all the iMessages and other available data in details.

 After that, you should find that your iMessages are now in both your iPhone and Mac.
-Also, you can try another alternate solution: dr.fone – Transfer (iOS) to easily transfer iMessages and other data from your iPhone to your Mac.
+Also, you can try another alternate solution: Fucosoft iPhone Transfer to easily transfer iMessages and other data from your iPhone to your Mac.
 Besides exporting data from iPhone to computer, this tool also lets you transfer music, photos, videos, contacts, messages, etc. From one iPhone to another.
-And it is works perfectly with the latest iOS 13 and iPhone 11/11 Pro/11 Pro Max, iPhone XS/XS Max/XR.
+And it is works perfectly with the latest iOS 16 and iPhone 14/13/12.